MetaGenAI/MetaGenNeos/README.md

 * [Video in English here](https://www.youtube.com/watch?v=PgQmuIQYoBE&ab_channel=GuillermoValle) ([another video by sirkitree](https://www.youtube.com/watch?v=79xguu735XE&ab_channel=sirkitree))
 * [Video in Japanese here](https://twitter.com/sleeping_vrc/status/1355868840081510400) (thanks sleepingkaikai!)

+Note: these videos are not completely up to date now, but should give an overall idea of what can be achieved with the plugin.

 ### Recording

 You can record yourself and other users by pressing start record.
 This will record the movement, voice, and hearing (hearing only for one user).
 Optionally it can also record the vision.
 Note:
-* Only the users who have the (local) checkmark "Record me" checked will be recorded.
+* Only the users who have a checked value field in the slot `metagen config/users` will be recorded.
 * The recordings are saved in a folder called `data` in the Neos installation folder, and are organized by world, and by recording session (each given a unique hash).
 Within each recording session the recordings are found in numbered folders.
 * The recordings are done in a robust way that implies that if you crash during a long/important recording, the resulting files will either not be affected, or be easily fixable.
 Also all recordings are written direclty to disk and thus one can record arbitrarily long recordings without memory issues, although right now recordings are automatically chunked in maximum lengths of 10 minutes.